 Fermat’s Last Theorem by Simon Singh.
 A rollicking tale of how one of mathematics’ most mysterious puzzles went unsolved for 350 years.

 The Signal and the Noise by Nate Silver.
-An excellent overview of how statistics works in practice, and how it’s used and abused.
+A good overview of how statistics works in practice, and how it’s used and abused.

 The Code Book: The Science of Secrecy from Ancient Egypt to Quantum Cryptography by Simon Singh, this is a wonderful introduction to cryptography and the history of the art.

 Applied Cryptography: Protocols, Algorithms, and Source Code in C by Bruce Schneier.
-This is the reference text on modern computer based cryptography and security.
+The classic reference text on computer based cryptography and security.

 Computer Programming and Computer Science